nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

 This error code may surface when creating or deleting a DocumentReference.
 There are a number of properties that make up the DocumentReference which have business rules associated with them.
 If there are problems with one or more of these properties then this error may be thrown.

-This error code may also surface when or updating a DocumentReference using the Parameters resource and HTTP PATCH interaction.
+This error code may also surface when or updating a DocumentReference using the Parameters resource and Update interaction.
 This error may be thrown if the resource does not include the specified parameters or does not conform to the associated business rules.

 The below table summarises the HTTP response code, along with the values to expect in the `OperationOutcome` in the response body for this exception scenario.